1. About Buscopan

 - If you're self-treating with Buscopan, do not take it for longer than 2 weeks without checking with a doctor.

-Buscopan can be taken by adults and children over the age of 6 years.
+Buscopan can be taken by adults and children from 6 years of age.

 Do not give Buscopan Cramps tablets to children under the age of 6 years.